arduino/docs-content/content/micropython/03.micropython/01.basics/04. essentials/essentials.md

 In MicroPython, exceptions are a powerful way to deal with errors gracefully, ensuring your program doesn’t crash unexpectedly.
 By catching and handling exceptions, you can recover or retry alternative solutions.

-Are we covering exceptions just because it is good practice? **No.** Albeit they may appear scary, exceptions are all bark and no bite.
-They use logic we are already familiar with, just in a slightly different format, and once you master them, they make debugging your code a breeze making it a very usefull bark.
+Exceptions use logic we are already familiar with, just in a slightly different format, and contribute to making more foolproof code.

 ### Basic Structure